smarsou/rag-chatbot/README.md

 ## RAG

+⚠️ The Rag system still need to be improved for more accurate answer ⚠️

 The data is retrieved at each request using a RAG system.

 For this RAG, we use langchain alongside PostgreSQL as a Vector Database.